jhoff/blade-vue-directive/README.md

 <a name="installation"></a>
 ## Installation

-To install the Laravel Blade Vue Directive, simply run `composer require blade-vue-directive` in a terminal, or if you prefer to manually install you can the following in your `composer.json` file and then run `composer install` from the terminal:
+To install the Laravel Blade Vue Directive, simply run `composer require jhoff/blade-vue-directive` in a terminal, or if you prefer to manually install you can the following in your `composer.json` file and then run `composer install` from the terminal:

 ```javascripton
 {